sguha-work/fc-wp/fc-wp-svn/trunk/readme.txt

 	in delighted form.

 == Installation ==
-	This section describes how to install the plugin and get it working.

-	e.g.

 1. Upload the folder 'fc-wp' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress, this plugin should be named as "Fusioncharts For Wordpress"
 3. Inside any page/post's edit page you will see a button named "Create FusionChart for this Page/Post"

 == Usage guide ==
 	* After installing the plugin you have to activate the plugin by moving on to the plugins page of wp-admin and clicking on activate of "Fusioncharts For Wordpress" plugin